 The structure of the programme with compulsory courses during the first year, group work and a three-week field course abroad ensures a lively study environment and close interaction with your fellow students.

-For general information about student life and studying at UCPH, see Studying at the University of Copenhagen.
+For general information about student life and studying at UCPH, see Student life at UCPH.

 Living in Copenhagen